Arasimnida/reflective-pe-loader/README.md

 # Reflective PE Loader

 > **⚠️ WARNING**
->    This is a project for demonstration, research and learning purposes only.
+>    This is a project for demonstration, research, pentesting/red-teaming and learning purposes only.
 >    Don't use it for anything illegal, please respect the law.

-Rust‑based implementation of a fully manual PE loader for 64‑bit Windows.
-The loader maps a DLL from memory, applies relocations, resolves imports, honours TLS callbacks, sets per‑section page protections, and finally transfers control to `DllMain` without ever invoking `LoadLibrary`.
+This project is a focused, Rust‑driven study of **manual PE loading on 64‑bit Windows**.
+The loader operates entirely from an in‑memory byte slice—no file on disk, no call to LoadLibrary.
+It replicates every step the native loader performs: section mapping, relocations, import resolution, TLS initialisation and finally a transfer of control to DllMain.
+Making it a compact building‑block for more advanced trade‑craft.

 ---